 The village offers many facilities, all within a few minutes walk of Parc Drae.

 Village SPAR store, which also sells newspapers/magazines.
-Outreach Post Office in the SPAR store on Wednesday and Friday mornings.
+Outreach Post Office in the SPAR store -

 Two churches (Anglican and Methodist)